Orthodontics In Melbourne

 What is orthodontics?

-Orthodontics is a specialised field of dentistry that corrects jaw function and improperly aligned teeth.
-Orthodontic treatment can help improve the appearance, function, and longevity of teeth and gums, as well as improving overall oral health.
+Orthodontics is a specialised field of dentistry that deals with correcting jaw function and improperly aligned teeth.
+Orthodontic treatment can improve the appearance, function, and longevity of your teeth and gums.

 Common orthodontic treatments at our Essendon dental practice include braces, aligners (clear braces), retainers and other appliances that apply gentle pressure to move teeth into their correct positions over time.